Architecture of Wales: Tower houses and first floor halls

 The distribution of tower houses in Wales has been discussed by both Hilling and Smith.
 Welsh tower houses, most of them built during the 14th and 15th centuries, were rectangular structures, consisting of two or more storeys, and are closely related to those in Ireland and Scotland.
 In 1976 Hilling produced a map (with listing) showing 17 examples.
 Further houses have been added by Suggett and it is possible that new examples will be recognised as being incorporated into existing buildings, as at Sandyhaven House in Pembrokeshire.

 A further example is likely to be the prominent East Gate tower of Powis Castle.
 The East Gate appears to have been a tower house, which had an entrance made through the vaulted undercroft, probably in the 17th century.
 An extra storey was added to the tower in 1815–1818 when Sir Robert Smirke re-fenestrated the castle and added Gothic Revival battlements.
 Also on the Welsh border, close to Welshpool is Wattlesburgh.
 Many of the English tower houses, such as Tattershall Castle or Buckden Palace are slightly later and larger than the Welsh examples, and built of brick.

 Apart from tower houses, there are a number of stone-built first floor hall buildings, where the hall is mounted over an undercroft.
 These include Owain Glyndŵr's Parliament House in Machynlleth.
 Most examples are found in southern Wales with a cluster of buildings in Pembrokeshire.
-The distribution of Tower and other houses in Wales with vaulted ceilings have been mapped and listed by Peter Smith.
+The distribution of tower and other houses in Wales with vaulted ceilings have been mapped and listed by Peter Smith.

 They also occur as early merchant's houses in Haverfordwest, Pembroke and Tenby.
 In some cases the hall is accessed by an outer stair, as is the case at Pentre Ifan Barn at Nevern in Pembrokeshire.
 Another example is Eastington at Rhoscrowther, Pembrokeshire, which has been called a tower house, but is more correctly a first floor hall house, with an outside stair and crenulations with a side tower.
 Eastington belonged to the Perrot family in the 15th century.
 There is a further complex of Medieval stone houses at East Orchard, St Athan, in Glamorgan which belonged to the de Berkerolles family in the 14th century.
-The group of buildings includes a first floor hall house with outside chimney, which also had a separate kitchen block.
+The group of buildings includes a first floor hall house with an outside chimney, which also had a separate kitchen block.